CULINARY PERU & MACHU PICCHU (with optional add-on Galapagos Islands cruise)

 • Free time in Cusco, Fly Home • Meals (B)

-We will have time in Cusco to relax at the hotel, pack, wander the town, shop or eat at a cafe independently.
+You will have time in Cusco to relax at the hotel, pack, wander the town, shop or eat at a cafe independently.
 Most of the international flights from Cusco leave in the evening.
 Guests will be picked up at the hotel and transferred to the airport for the return flight home.

 For those traveling on to the Galapagos Islands, you will fly to Quito, Ecuador from Cusco.
-Contact us for further details.